Atmospheric escape: Mars

 Primordial Mars also suffered from the cumulative effects of multiple small impact erosion events, and recent observations with MAVEN suggest that 66% of the 36Ar in the Martian atmosphere has been lost over the last 4 billion years due to suprathermal escape, and the amount of CO2 lost over the same time period is around 0.5 bar or more.

 The MAVEN mission has also explored the current rate of atmospheric escape of Mars.
-Jeans escape plays an important role in the continued escape of hydrogen on Mars, contributing to a loss rate that varies between 160 - 1800 g/s.
-Jeans escape of hydrogen can be significantly modulated by lower atmospheric processes, such as gravity waves, convection, and dust storms.
+Jeans escape plays an important role in the continued escape of hydrogen on Mars, contributing to a loss rate that varies between 160–1800 g/s.
+The Jeans escape of hydrogen can be significantly modulated by lower atmospheric processes, such as gravity waves, convection, and dust storms.
 Oxygen loss is dominated by suprathermal methods: photochemical (~1300 g/s), charge exchange (~130 g/s), and sputtering (~80 g/s) escape combine for a total loss rate of ~1500 g/s.
 Other heavy atoms, such as carbon and nitrogen, are primarily lost due to photochemical reactions and interactions with the solar wind.

 Titan and Io

 Saturn's moon Titan and Jupiter's moon Io have atmospheres and are subject to atmospheric loss processes.
 They have no magnetic fields of their own, but orbit planets with powerful magnetic fields, which protects a given moon from the solar wind when its orbit is within the bow shock.
-However Titan spends roughly half of its transit time outside of the bow-shock, subjected to unimpeded solar winds.
-The kinetic energy gained from pick-up and sputtering associated with the solar winds increases thermal escape throughout the transit of Titan, causing neutral hydrogen to escape.
+However Titan spends roughly half of its orbital period outside of the bow-shock, subjected to unimpeded solar winds.
+The kinetic energy gained from pick-up and sputtering associated with the solar winds increases thermal escape throughout the orbit of Titan, causing neutral hydrogen to escape.
 The escaped hydrogen maintains an orbit following in the wake of Titan, creating a neutral hydrogen torus around Saturn.
-Io, in its transit around Jupiter, encounters a plasma cloud.
+Io, in its orbit around Jupiter, encounters a plasma cloud.
 Interaction with the plasma cloud induces sputtering, kicking off sodium particles.
 The interaction produces a stationary banana-shaped charged sodium cloud along a part of the orbit of Io.